Lemming (film): Reception

-The film is generally well received by critics.
+The film has received generally positive reviews from critics.
 Review aggregation website Rotten Tomatoes gives it a 73% approval rating, based on 48 reviews, with an average score of 6.7/10.
 The site's consensus reads, "A creepy psychological thriller, with superb performances and natural tension flowing from every frame, Lemming is a worthy successor to Dominik Moll's With A Friend Like Harry".
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 65, based on 16 reviews, indicating "generally favorable reviews".